mosra/m.css/doc/doxygen.rst

 :py:`compound.classes`                  List of classes in this compound.
 Set
                                         only for files and namespaces.
 See
                                         `Class properties`_ for details.
+:py:`compound.base_classes`             List of base classes in this compound.
+                                        Set only for classes.
+See
+                                        `Class properties`_ for details.
+:py:`compound.derived_classes`          List of derived classes in this
+                                        compound.
+Set only for classes.
+See
+                                        `Class properties`_ for details.
 :py:`compound.enums`                    List of enums in this compound.
 Set
                                         only for files and namespaces.
 See
                                         `Enum properties`_ for details.